If Fights With Your Partner Turn Into Huge Blowouts On The Reg, Experts Suggest This

 Avoid fighting about the past.

 Do you find that your fights always return to past grievances, only to escalate?
 Della Casa calls this type of a blowout "kitchen sink" fighting. “[It’s] where one or both partners bring up old disagreements and take pot shots, throwing 'everything but the kitchen sink' into the argument,” she explains.
-But these kinds of fight have a corrosive effect on the relationship.
+But these kinds of fights can have a corrosive effect on the relationship.
 “This may feel good to the person throwing things around in the moment but it’s not productive and can cause further damage,” she warns.

 Take a break to calm the situation.